-- The liberal alliance of Action and former prime minister Matteo Renzi’s Italia Viva is polling at 5 to 8 percent.
+- The liberal Action and former prime minister Matteo Renzi’s Italia Viva are polling at 5 to 8 percent.

 Data analyst Gianmarco Di Lella gives the right a 95-percent chance of winning majorities in both chambers:

 - Center-right: The almost-certain outcome.
-A coalition of the Brothers of Italy, League and Forza Italia, led by Giorgia Meloni, who would be Italy’s first woman prime minister.
+A coalition of the Brothers of Italy, League and Forza Italia, led by Giorgia Meloni, Italy’s first woman prime minister.

 - Grand coalition: Keeping Meloni out of the Palazzo Chigi would require the Democrats, League, Five Star Movement and Forza Italia to work together.
 They did under Draghi, but the last three parties quit the unity government.
 Why would they restore it?
 Especially when it allowed the Brothers to steal away disaffected right-wing voters from the League and Forza?